Highway to Mexico's cruising grounds

 If you enjoyed this page, you may also like the following pages:

 To help you plan your cruise and get you inspired, we created the video series, "Cruising Mexico Off the Beaten Path - Volumes 1-3," shown below.
-This is a fun-to-watch and easy-to-digest introduction to Mexico from a cruiser's perspective, giving you lots of valuable information that isn't covered by the cruising guides gloss over.
+This is a fun-to-watch and easy-to-digest introduction to Mexico from a cruiser's perspective, giving you lots of valuable information that isn't covered by the cruising guides.
 Each DVD is available individually at Amazon, either as a DVD or as a download.
 For discount package pricing on the whole series, visit our page Cruising Mexico DVD Series.